JurgenR/aioslsk/docs/source/MESSAGES.rst

 :Send:
    1. **string**: username
 :Receive:
+   1. **string**: username
-   1. Array of interests:
+   2. Array of interests:

-      1. **string**: recommendation
+      1. **string**: interests

-   2. Array of non recommendations:
+   3. Array of hated interests:

-      1. **string**: recommendation
+      1. **string**: hated_interests

-.. _GetUserInterests:
+.. _RoomList:

 RoomList (Code 64)
 ------------------

+Request or receive the list of rooms.
+This message will be initially sent after logging on but can also be manually requested afterwards.
+The initial message after logon will only return a limited number of public rooms (potentially only the rooms with 5 or more users).

+Parameter ``rooms_private`` excludes private rooms of which we are owner

+Parameter ``rooms_private_owned_user_count`` / ``rooms_private_user_count`` should be the amount of users who have joined the private room, not the amount of members

 :Code: 42 (0x2A)
-:Send: Nothing
+:Send: No parameters
 :Receive:
    1. Array of room names: